thomasking135/one-click-hugo-cms/README.md

+The site can be found at <a href="https://cheery-llama-87ac61.netlify.app/post/"

 # Hugo template for Netlify CMS with Netlify Identity

 This is a small business template built with [Hugo](https://gohugo.io) and [Netlify CMS](https://github.com/netlify/netlify-cms), designed and developed by [Darin Dimitroff](https://twitter.com/deezel), [spacefarm.digital](https://www.spacefarm.digital).